History of Georgia (country): Saakashvili presidency (2004–2013)

-In February 2005 Prime Minister Zurab Zhvania died, and Zurab Nogaideli was appointed as the new Prime Minister.
+In February 2005 Prime Minister Zurab Zhvania died, and Zurab Nogaideli was appointed as the new prime minister.
 Saakashvili remained under significant pressure to deliver on his promised reforms.
-Organisations such as Amnesty International have pushed serious concerns over human rights.
+Organizations such as Amnesty International have pushed serious concerns over human rights.
 Discontent over unemployment, pensions and corruption, and the continuing dispute over Abkhazia, have greatly diminished Saakashvili's popularity in the country.

 In 2006 Georgia's relationship with Russia was at nadir due to the Georgian–Russian espionage controversy and related events.
 In 2007, a political crisis led to serious anti-government protests, and Russia allegedly led a series of airspace violations against Georgia.